"Youths are passed through schools that don't teach

 WHAT WE BELIEVE

 We believe that private enterprise and capitalism are not synonymous.
 We recognize the right of citizens to engage in private business within a national framework that removes any possibility for exploitation or domination.
 Both capitalism and communism are monopolistic and are two forms of economic totalitarianism.
-Capitalism uses the so-called free-market to monopolize and concentrate wealth in the hands of a few (the 1%), while communism abolishes private property and places all resources and economic activity in the hands of the State.
+Capitalism uses the so-called free-market to monopolize and concentrate wealth in the hands of a few (the 1%), while communism abolishes private enterprise and places all resources and economic activity in the hands of the State.

 We believe that the natural resources of Guyana belong to all the people, and these resources, and in particular non-renewable resources, should be controlled and administered in such a way that they benefit all, including future generations.
 The wealth of a country must not be concentrated in the hands of a few, a wealthy minority (the 1%), who are then able to control the conditions under which the majority (the 99%) live.

-We believe that education is a fundamental right of each person, and is the most important precondition for self-emancipation.
+We believe that education is a fundamental right of every person, and is the most important precondition for self-emancipation.
 The education system in Guyana fosters social elitism and reinforces class division.
 It is a product of the intellectual tradition and experiences of another people, namely those that colonized, enslaved and indentured us.
 In its highest form, education is a process of attaining self-knowledge as a foundation for all other learning.
-However, our system is not geared towards developing self-knowledge, and condemns us to an ongoing intellectual and psychological dependency, resulting in our eventual intellectual incarceration.
-We reject the marketization of education, since it reduces the role of education to a short term activity instead of a lifelong learning journey and process, and it limits the student’s ability to function as an agent of knowledge production.
-We are committed to revolutionizing our education system in order to develop the intellectual, psychological, spiritual and physical potential of every individual; encouraging the development of intellectually liberated citizens that are active members of our collective struggle for personal and social transformation.
+However, our education system is not geared toward developing knowledge of self and culture, thus condemning us to an ongoing psychological dependency, intellectual domination and conceptual incarceration.

 We believe in ‘Permanent Revolution’, that is, constantly transforming ourselves while transforming the world around us.
 The ‘Permanent Revolution’ is essentially a spiritual revolution.
 It is an awakening of the Spirit in order to usher in a new outlook, a new consciousness, based on Divine principles.
 It begins when one discovers God as the Absolute Truth.
 This results in a spiritual transformation which leads to a new thinking and new sentiments – to the emergence of a new personality.
 A new person is born, a person that rejects the materialism, crass consumerism and the illusion of freedom that the status-quo presents.
-This inner transformation finds expression in the higher behavior of the human person, in worship, in character, in social relations etc. To produce a new person, a new consciousness and a new political culture is the main objective of the spiritual revolution.
+This inner transformation finds expression in the higher behavior of the human person, in worship, in character, in social relations etc. To produce a new person, a new consciousness and a new political culture is the main objective of the spiritual revolution..

 “Political Independence is not an end in itself but an instrument.
 If after its achievement no attempt is made to restructure the economy and society; if there continue to be the old white-faced cocktail parties; if foreigners continue to control the wheels of the economy and display haughty condescension towards the natives; if tokenism at the economic, employment and social levels is institutionalized then we shall all be consumed…Political democracy must be translated into social and economic democracy…Otherwise we will have marched, struggled, fought and died in vain.
 Otherwise Independence and Republic status are meaningless”